ZhangGe6/GestureDet/readme.md

 <img src="./docs/pose_train_curve.png" style="zoom: 40%;" />

 The validate curve is forgotten to be recorded... (this curve image maybe replaced in the future).

+The checkpoint can be downloaded from [here](https://pan.baidu.com/s/1z6b1LMYNnvj-xxPBtLN0GQ?pwd=twgz) and placed in the folder `./PoseEstimator/UltralightSimplePose/checkpoints/`

 ### inference